t6aguirre/t6aguirre.github.io/README.md

 ## About Me

 I'm an Economics undergraduate at the University of São Paulo (USP) with research interests at the intersection of economics, artificial intelligence, and public policy.
-Currently, I serve as a Research Assistant at the Centre for the Governance of AI, working on AI-induced job displacement in the US.
+Currently, I serve as a Research Assistant at the Centre for the Governance of AI, working with Sam Manning on AI-induced job displacement.

 My research contributions include a chapter for NBER's Economics of Transformative AI volume and work on industry dynamics in frontier AI development in my paper "On Labs and Fabs."